LEAN-96/RAG-Demystified/README.md

 5. Storage in Vector Database: Finally, we store these encoded chunks in a vector database.
 This specialized database is designed to manage and search embedded vectors.
 This makes it easy for the retriever to find what it needs quickly when we ask it questions later on.
 Researcher from Facebook used an FAISS index as vector database.

+Or in the words of the authors:

+"*During inference time, we apply the passage encoder EP (p) to all the passages and index them using FAISS ofﬂine.
+FAISS is an extremely efﬁcient, open-source library for similarity search and clustering of dense vectors, which can easily be applied to billions of vectors.*"

 The entire index process is described as followed:

 "*Given a collection of M text passages, the goal of our dense passage retriever (DPR) is to index all the passages in a low-dimensional and continuous space, such that it can retrieve efﬁciently the top k passages relevant to the input question for the reader at run-time.
 Our dense passage retriever (DPR) uses a dense encoder EP (·) which maps any text passage to a d- dimensional real-valued vectors and builds an index for all the M passages that we will use for retrieval.*"